foxglove/docs/docs/13-webhooks/2-get-started.md

 <AccountRequiredHeader badgeText="Closed Beta, contact us for access" />

-Set up your first Webhook.

-This section will guide you through these steps:
+This page will guide you through these steps:

 - Create a webhook
 - Test connectivity with a `ping` event